whitfin/cachex/README.md

 Let's look at an example;

 Assume you have a backing Redis cache with a fairly large amount of keys, and you wish to cache it locally to avoid the network calls (let's say you're doing it thousands of times a second).
 Cachex can do this easily be providing a **fallback** action to take when a key is missing.
-This is configured during cache initialization using the `default_fallback` option, as below:
+This is configured during cache initialization using the `fallback` option, as below:

 ```elixir
 # initialize the cache instance